 After testing the freemium plan, we subscribed to Amazon’s Basic Plan which adds access to an extended video history, person detection, and zones.

 Person Detection and Zones are key to reducing false alarms.
 From the mobile app, you can choose what should trigger Cloud Cam.
 For example, you can turn motion detection off and leave person detection on.
 You can also create up to 4 rectangular shaped motion zones.
 Zones are virtual shapes that you place over the camera’s field of view.
 If motion happens within the defined area, Cloud Cam will ignore the activity.
 This is helpful for eliminating high activity zones like ceiling fans or televisions.

-Person detection is one of my favorite camera features as it significantly reduces the number of alerts you have to deal with and improves the quality of the ones you do.
+Person detection is one of our favorite camera features as it significantly reduces the number of alerts you have to deal with and improves the quality of the ones you do.
 With Cloud Cam, you can choose to receive motion alerts, person alerts, or both.
-In testing person alerts, I found that though Cloud Cam no longer sent motion alerts, it still monitored motion events, and this led me to detect a small problem.
+In testing person alerts, we found that though Cloud Cam no longer sent motion alerts, it still monitored motion events, and this led us to detect a small problem.

 The camera does a great job of detecting people, but it doesn’t bat 1000.
-There were several times where I was clearly in the picture, but it marked the event as motion, not person.
-Thankfully, the missed events were sandwiched by person events so I feel confident that an alert would have been sent regardless, but it shows that Cloud Cam still has a way to go when it comes to accurately detecting people.
+There were several times where we were clearly in the picture, but it marked the event as motion, not person.
+Thankfully, the missed events were sandwiched by person events so we feel confident that an alert would have been sent regardless, but it shows that Cloud Cam still has a way to go when it comes to accurately detecting people.

 Cloud Cam’s Role In Key by Amazon